akhilpandey95/LearnJS/README.md

 ##### Ok, so what is this ?

-> `LearnJs` is an attempt to portray the best parts of Javasript that are pretty tough and hard to find.
+> `LearnJs` is an attempt to portray the best parts of Javascript that are pretty tough and hard to find.
 It is to be noted that this is not a book/guide in any form, but a congregation of best practices, language constructs, and other simple yet effective snippets that gives us an essence of how we can harness